-The health and safety policy is supported by a number of health and safety procedural documents which detail the arrangements for ensuring compliance with specific health and safety legislation.
-These health and safety procedures are, if necessary, translated into standard operating procedures within departments.
+The health and safety policy is supported by a number of health and safety policy / procedural documents.
+These detail the arrangements for ensuring compliance with legislation that is relevant to the risks faced by the organisation.
+Where necessary, health and safety policy / procedures are translated into standard operating procedures within departments.